Is Daylight suitable for you?

 • You are able to read, hear, and understand English

-• You have been diagnosed with Generalized Anxiety Disorder and are under the care of a doctor
+• You have been diagnosed with Generalized Anxiety Disorder and are under the care of a healthcare professional

 • You have stable physical and mental health